ShoesForClues/gel/README.md

 # GEL - Graphic Elements Library
-An RMGUI framework written in Lua.
+An retained-mode graphics framework written in Lua.

-This is a renderer agnostic retained-mode GUI.
-Although it was originally written for Love2D it can be used on other platforms as well.

 # Dependencies
 Unfortunately this library does require some dependencies.